 What are the Board sub-committees?

-Governance is conducted principally through seven sub-committees: the Strategy Committee; the Education Standards Committee; the Finance & General Purposes Committee; the Safeguarding Committee; the Governance Committee and the Remuneration and Health & Safety Committees.
+Governance is conducted principally through seven sub-committees: the Strategy Committee; the Education Standards Committee; the Finance & General Purposes Committee; the Safeguarding Committee; the Governance Committee; the Remuneration Committe; and the Health, Safety and Risk Management Committee.
 Specific projects are frequently delegated as necessary by committees to project groups involving small numbers of governors, often meeting virtually.
-External reviews of governance processes and procedures are conducted regularly and the Governing Body undertakes an annual self-review.
+The Governing Body undertakes regular self-reviews and external reviews of governance processes and procedures are conducted regularly.

 Could you be a Governor?